Now you can take one-off bank-to-bank payments instantly with GoCardless

 These unsuitable payment methods have led to businesses accepting high costs, lower conversion caused by poorly optimized payment flows, and the risk of the high failure rates that come with cards.

-Instant Bank Pay now offers an alternative that’s optimised for one-off payments.
+Instant Bank Pay now offers an alternative that’s optimized for one-off payments.

 What makes Instant Bank Pay different?